Nyakaru/Cryptarithm-Solver/README.md

     install from https://www.python.org
     ```

--   Clone the activo-api repo and cd into it:
+-   Clone the repo and cd into it:

     ```
     git clone https://github.com/Nyakaru/Cryptarithm-Solver.git